 \section{Introduction}

 The remarkable success of modern deep learning models often relies on the assumption that training and test data are independent and identically distributed (i.i.d), contrasting the types of real-world problems that can be solved.
 The violation of that i.i.d. assumption leads to the data distribution shift, or out-of-distribution (OOD) issue, which negatively affects the generalization performance of the learning models~\citep{torralba2011unbiased,li2017deeper} and renders them impracticable.
-One of the most popular settings for the OOD problem is unsupervised domain adaptation (UDA)~\citep{ganin2015unsupervised,david2010impossibility} in which the training process is based on fully-labeled samples from a source domain and completely-unlabeled samples from a target domain, aiming for a good generalization performance on the unseen target data.
+One of the most popular settings for the OOD problem is unsupervised domain adaptation (UDA)~\citep{ganin2015unsupervised,david2010impossibility} in which the training process is based on fully labeled samples from a source domain and completely unlabeled samples from a target domain.

-While the covariate shift assumption has been extensively studied under the UDA problem setting, with reducing the feature distribution divergence between domains as the dominant approach ~\citep{ganin2015unsupervised,tzeng2017adversarial,shen2018wasserstein,courty2017joint,liu2019transferable,long2015learning,long2017deep,long2016unsupervised,long2014transfer}, the label shift assumption ($p(y)$ varies between domains, while $p(x|y)$ is unchanged) remains vastly underexplored in comparison.
+While the \textit{covariate shift} assumption has been extensively studied under the UDA problem setting, with reducing the feature distribution divergence between domains as the dominant approach ~\citep{ganin2015unsupervised,tzeng2017adversarial,shen2018wasserstein,courty2017joint,liu2019transferable,long2015learning,long2017deep,long2016unsupervised,long2014transfer}, the \textit{label shift} assumption (i.e., the marginal label distribution $p(y)$ varies between domains, while the conditional $p(x|y)$ is unchanged) remains vastly underexplored in comparison.
 Compared to the covariate shift assumption, the label shift assumption is often more reasonable in several real-world settings, e.g., the healthcare industry, where the distribution of diseases in medical diagnosis may change across hospitals, while the conditional distribution of symptoms given diseases remains unchanged.
-In the presence of such label shift, ~\citet{zhao2019learning,tachet2020domain} introduced upper bounds on the performance of existing methods and showed that enforcing domain-invariance of learned representation can provably affect generalization performance.